anzai3458/nexus-scripts/README.md

 1. A node process stops running
 2. A node's success rate falls below the configured threshold
+3. A node appears to be hanging (no log output for 5 minutes)

 ### 🤖 How Monitoring Works

 1. Only monitors nodes that are running when the monitor starts (or manually added)
-2. Calculates success/error rates from recent log entries
+2. Calculates success/error rates from log entries within the last 5 minutes
+3. Detects hanging processes by monitoring the timestamp of the last log entry
-3. Restarts nodes that fail or have low success rates
+4. Restarts nodes that fail, hang, or have low success rates
-4. Applies a cooldown period to prevent excessive restarts
+5. Applies a cooldown period to prevent excessive restarts
-5. Maintains separate logs for monitor events and restart actions
+6. Maintains separate logs for monitor events and restart actions

+### 📊 Rate Calculation

+The success/error rates are calculated based on:
+- Log entries from the past 5 minutes only (time-based window)
+- Entries with timestamps outside this window are ignored
+- Each entry is categorized as Success, Error, or Refresh
+- Success rate = (Success entries / Total entries) × 100%

+### 🕒 Process Hang Detection

+A node is considered "hanging" when:
+- No new log entries have been generated in the past 5 minutes
+- The node process is still running but not producing output
+- The monitor will automatically restart hanging nodes to recover them

 ### 📁 Log Files